zamanianlab/ZamanianLabDocs/docs/protocols/Molecular_Biology/Making_Agarose_Gel/Making_Agarose_Gel.md

 8. Once the mixture has reached ~70ºC, add 10 μL of Ethidium bromide and swirl.

 9. Pour the agarose into gel mold slowly to avoid bubbles.
 Place appropriate comb and pop any bubbles in the gel using a pipette tip.
-Allow to cool until solid (15-30 min for a 100 mL gel).
+Allow to cool until solid (15-30 min. for a 100 mL gel).

 10. Once solid, remove gel tray from loading block and place in the gel rig (orient the wells so that they are at the negative electrode).
 Black is negative, Red is positive.
 Run to Red.